-AWS also provides a set of publicly available AMIs that are pre-bundled with SQL Server, SQL Server Express, Internet Information Services (IIS), and ASP.NET to help you get started quickly.
+AWS also provides a set of publicly available AMIs that include SQL Server, SQL Server Express, Internet Information Services (IIS), and ASP.NET to help you get started quickly.
 You can use one or more of these AMIs to deploy your applications.
-For example, you can use an Amazon Windows AMI pre-bundled with SQL Server Express, IIS, and ASP.NET to launch an instance that runs web and ASP.NET applications.
-Launching an instance from an Amazon Windows AMIs with SQL Server offers you the flexibility to run the instance as a database server.
-Or, you can launch an instance from one of the basic Windows AMI, customize the instance by installing software and applications of your choice, and then register the customized instance as an AMI.
-You can then use this customized AMI to launch additional instances.
+For example, you can use an Amazon Windows AMI with SQL Server Express, IIS, and ASP.NET to launch an instance that runs web and ASP.NET applications.
+Launching an instance from an Amazon Windows AMI with SQL Server offers you the flexibility to run the instance as a database server.
+Or, you can launch an instance from one of the basic Windows AMIs, customize the instance by installing the software and applications of your choice, and then register the customized instance as an AMI.
+You can then use this customized AMI to launch additional instances that include your chosen software and applications.